vuejs/vue-test-utils/docs/api/wrapper/trigger.md

 Triggers an event asynchronously on the `Wrapper` DOM node.

 `trigger` takes an optional `options` object.
 The properties in the `options` object are added to the Event.
+`trigger` returns a Promise, which when resolved, guarantees the component is updated.

 - **Arguments:**